Building and Running the Servers

 2. Set up Poetry.

-3. Copied sample.env to .env and edited the file.
+3. Copied sample.env to .env and edited the file – make sure BOOK_PATH is set.

 Now you are ready to install the required dependencies and build the servers: